Augustcode99/python-assignments/README.md

 # python-assignments
-# this depository is for saving python assignments I have done will continue to do througout my bootcamp training.
+this depository is for saving python assignments I have done and will continue to do througout my bootcamp training.